Hungry15230/School-Projects/README.md

 # School-Projects
-A collection of projects for C# class.
+A collection of projects for Computer Science Independent Studies.
+Includes:
+ - C#
+ - C++